-- Mémorial de la ShoahShoah MemorialCentre de Documentation du Mémorial de la Shoah
+- Mémorial de la Shoah; Shoah Memorial; Centre de Documentation du Mémorial de la Shoah

 - Centre de Documentation Juive Contemporaine

-- Center of Contemporary Jewish Documentation
+- Centre of Contemporary Jewish Documentation

-Le Mémorial de la Shoah Fondation (Shoah Memorial Foundation), was opened to the public in January 2005, under the name of le Mémorial de la Shoah on the site of the former Mémorial du Martyr Juif Inconnu (Memorial to the Unknown Jewish Martyr) and Centre de Documentation Juive Contemporaine (CDJC, Contemporary Jewish Documentation Center).
-The Mémorial de la Shoah Fondation and its Documentation Center are the continuation and heirs of the Mémorial du Martyr Juif Inconnu and the Centre de Documentation Juive Contemporaine (1943-2013).
-It is also“a new phase in the transmission of the memory and the lessons of the Shoah”, which so far had been essentially borne by the direct witnesses of the extermination of Jews of Europe.
-The Memorial de la Shoah Fondation is a resource center, the first and foremost collection of archives on the Shoah in Europe, but it is also a "museum of vigilance", designed to learn, understand and experience, because now and forever it will always be necessary to build "a rampart against oblivion, against a rekindling of hatred and contempt for man", to quote its President Eric de Rothschild.
+Le Mémorial de la Shoah Fondation (Shoah Memorial Foundation), was opened to the public in January 2005, under the name of le Mémorial de la Shoah on the site of the former Mémorial du Martyr Juif Inconnu (Memorial to the Unknown Jewish Martyr) and Centre de Documentation Juive Contemporaine (CDJC, Contemporary Jewish Documentation Centre).
+The Mémorial de la Shoah Fondation and its Documentation Centre are the continuation and heirs of the Mémorial du Martyr Juif Inconnu and the Centre de Documentation Juive Contemporaine (1943-2013).
+Situated at this turning point of the « century of genocides », open to the new century, the new institution is intended as a bridge between the men and women who were contemporaries of the Shoah and those who did not experience this period of history, either directly or through the mediation of their parents.

 A - German sources

-The headquarters in France, Militärbefehlshaber in Frankreich (MBF).
-The MBF, or German military administration in France, is divided into two major sections: the military command and the administrative command.
-The archives of the military command cover the collaboration between the occupation authorities and the Pétain government in general, the persecution of the Jews and the general reprisal policy.
+The MBF, or German military administration in France, was divided into two major sections: the military command and the administrative command.
+The archives of the military command cover collaboration between the occupation authorities and the Pétain government in general, the persecution of the Jews and the general reprisal policy.
 The archives of the administrative command include the documents dealing with the control of the occupation authorities over the French economy (interference, spoliations, in particular economic aryanization).
 The German Embassy in Paris was very actively involved in the anti-Jewish measures as can be attested by the numerous telegrams and letters sent several times per day to Berlin by Abetz and Schleier (Plenipotentiary Minister at the German embassy in Paris).

-The Gestapo in occupied France: The records of the Anti-Jewish division of the Gestapo in Paris include letters, telegrams, and reports on internments, deportation and other measures taken against the Jews, such as wearing the yellow star, rescinding naturalizations as well as general reprisals.
+The records of the Anti-Jewish division of the Gestapo in Paris include letters, telegrams, and reports on internments, deportations and other measures taken against the Jews, such as wearing the yellow star, rescinding naturalisation and general reprisals.
 There are also documents showing the pressure exerted on Italy's policy in the Italian occupied zone.This group also contains documents on the Gestapo in France preserved in the German federal archives (Bundesarchiv Koblenz).
-These records give us a true picture of the structures and the activity of the Gestapo in France and in particular in the anti-Jewish division, first directed by Dannecker then by Rothke.
+These records give us a true picture of the structures and the activity of the Gestapo in France and in particular the anti-Jewish division, first directed by Dannecker then by Rothke.

 B - French sources

 The CDJC has more than 20,000 documents from the CGQJ as well as the deliberations of the trials of its leaders.

 Montandon was an ethnologist and "expert on racial issues" with the CGQJ.
 This partial archive group covers the period from 1924 to 1944 and deals first with his scientific ethnology work then with his activities in anti-Jewish propaganda from 1938.

-The CDJC has kept the major portion of the documents of this body created in 1941 under the instigation of Dannecker.
+The CDJC has kept the major portion of the documents of this body created in 1941 at the instigation of Dannecker.
 The collection includes the correspondence of the Secretary General and describes all the activities of the Institute.